Site investigations types

 This testing generates vibration at the ground surface.
 This vibration is measured using six geophones (a device that records ground movement) set out along the ground surface (for approximately five metres).

-This testing needs to take place at night or in the early hours of the morning (between 7pm and 8am) when there are fewer competing sources of vibration such as trains and vehicles.
-The testing will take approximately four hours.
+This testing needed to take place at night or in the early hours of the morning (between 7pm and 8am) when there are fewer competing sources of vibration such as trains and vehicles.

-Investigations are being undertaken to identify the location of underground services in areas along the project alignment.
-These investigations include two activities, preliminary service investigations and trenching activities.
+Investigations were undertaken to identify the location of underground services in areas along the project alignment.
+These investigations included two activities, preliminary service investigations and trenching activities.

 Preliminary Service Investigations